samBAM089/game-night-tracker/README.md

 ---

-As my first coded web application from scratch, i had to go for something that i feel could be useful to many gamers
+For my first web application coded from scratch, i had to go for something that i feel could be useful to many gamers
 around the globe.
-Modern board gamers love to track their game nights and log e.g. their scores and play time, over the course of their gaming "career" - which usually does not end, if you get bitten by the board game bug.
-Many people even take it as a challenge and get motivated to play even more by tracking their stats.
+Modern board gamers love to track their game nights and log e.g. their scores and play time, over the course of their gaming "career" - which usually does not end for a couple years, if you get bitten by the board game bug.
+Many people even take it as a challenge and get motivated to play even more to improve their stats.
 And while there are already a few apps out there, i have been missing the **all-in-one solution** - one that follows the flow of the typical game session... what, who, how long, results.

 ## Features